Interval edge coloring

 In graph theory, interval edge coloring is a type of edge coloring in which edges are labeled by the integers in some interval, every integer in the interval is used by at least one edge, and at each vertex the labels that appear on incident edges form a consecutive set of distinct numbers.

 History

 The concept of consecutive edge-coloring was introduced with the terminology 'interval edge coloring' by Asratian and Kamalian in 1987 in their paper "Interval colorings of edges of a multigraph".
 Since interval edge coloring of graphs was introduced mathematicians have been investigating the existence of interval edge colorable graphs as not all graphs allow interval edge coloring.
 A simple family of graphs that allows interval edge coloring is complete graph of even order and a counter example of family of graphs includes complete graphs of odd order.
-The smallest graph that doesnot allow interval colorability.There are even graphs discovered with 28 vertices and maximum degree 21 that is not interval colorable by Sevast’janov though the interval colorability of graphs with maximum degree lying between four and twelve is still unknown.
+The smallest graph that does not allow interval colorability.
+There are even graphs discovered with 28 vertices and maximum degree 21 that is not interval colorable by Sevast’janov though the interval colorability of graphs with maximum degree lying between four and twelve is still unknown.